vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 We will skip showing those audit logs here for brevity.

 Next, the client calls the authorize endpoint to start the login flow.
-A single call to the authorize endpoint causes several audit log event, which can be correlated using the `auditID` (request ID) to find all logs related to that single HTTPS request.
+A single call to the authorize endpoint causes several audit log events, which can be correlated using the `auditID` (request ID) to find all logs related to that single HTTPS request.
 Note that potentially sensitive values such as credentials are automatically redacted in the logs.
 The logs from the authorize endpoint are shown below.